Bird Identifier

 Gygis alba

-An entirely white, ethereal tropical seabird famous for laying its single egg balanced on a bare tree branch with no nest at all.
+An entirely white, ethereal tern with large dark eyes that famously balances its single egg on a bare tree branch without building any nest at all.

 Size